bugfender/bugfender-maui/README.md

 * For more information, have a look at the [iOS SDK reference](https://bugfender.github.io/BugfenderSDK-iOS/).
 * For more information, have a look at the [Android SDK reference](http://www.javadoc.io/doc/com.bugfender.sdk/android).

-## Contributing

-This project is open source, please feel free to contribute by filing new issues or submitting push requests.

-The SDK is in the `SDK` folder.
-You can compile your own version of the NuGet by right-clicking on the Bugfender.Sdk.NuGet project and selecting Create NuGet Package.

-This repository contains the Bugfender iOS and Android SDKs, which can be updated anytime and maybe are not updated here.
-At the moment of writing this, the SDKs used are:

-* Android 3.0.9
-* iOS 1.10.2

-### Updating iOS

-Follow these steps for updating:

-* Download the latest version of the [iOS SDK from GitHub](https://github.com/bugfender/BugfenderSDK-iOS) and add it to the `Binding.iOS` project.
-* Edit the `Properties/AssemblyInfo.cs` file to reflect the version.
-* Update `ApiDefinition.cs` by using [Objective Sharpie](https://developer.xamarin.com/guides/cross-platform/macios/binding/objective-sharpie/).
-Manually check which are the methods updated and merge them.
-For reference, the invocation looks something like this: `sharpie bind BugfenderSDK.framework/Headers/BugfenderSDK.h -scope BugfenderSDK.framework/Headers/ -sdk iphoneos12.1`
-* Update the `BugfenderBinding.cs` file if the API changed.

-### Updating Android

-Follow these steps:

-* Download the latest version of the [Android SDK from Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cbugfender).
-You need the `aar` file, add it to the `Binding.Android` project.
-* Edit the `Properties/AssemblyInfo.cs` file to reflect the version.
-* Update the `BugfenderBinding.cs` file if the API changed.

-### Testing with local sample

-Once a nuget has been created, you can add it to a local repo and import it from the sample application for testing:

-    nuget add SDK/Bugfender.Sdk.NuGet/bin/Release/Bugfender.Sdk.x.x.x.nupkg -source ~/nugetrepo